Thyroid Disease

 • feeling depressed

 • When thyroid disease affects the eyes, it is called Thyroid Eye Disease ({formely} known as Graves' ophthalmopathy).
-Eyes might possibly bulge or appear red and swollen.
+Eyes could bulge or appear red and swollen.

-• The space between the lids (palpebral fissure) might possibly widen.
-Excess tearing and discomfort might possibly occur in either or both eyes (see below).
+• The space between the lids (palpebral fissure) could widen.
+Excess tearing and discomfort could occur in either or both eyes (see below).

-• Patients might possibly experience sensitivity to light, blurring or double vision, inflammation, or decreased movement.
+• Patients could experience sensitivity to light, blurring or double vision, inflammation, or decreased movement.

 Procedures